rfranks/portfolio/docs/talentforge.md

 ## Connector Architecture

 Connectors abstract external services behind a common interface defined in `src/types/connector.ts`.
-Each connector implements:
+Each method accepts a `ConnectorToken` representing the authenticated account and implements:

-- `authenticate()` – prepare access to the service.
+- `authenticate(token)` – prepare access to the service.
-- `fetchData()` – retrieve data such as profiles or job listings.
+- `fetchData(token)` – retrieve data such as profiles or job listings.
-- `sendMessage(message)` – deliver outbound messages.
+- `sendMessage(token, message)` – deliver outbound messages; the token identifies the connector account.

 The repository includes mocked connectors for LinkedIn and Indeed in `src/utils/talentforge/connectors/` that return sample data so the application can run without live API access.
 Additional connectors can follow the same pattern.